What is Average Revenue Per User (ARPU)?

 On a trended basis from 2016 to 2018, John is able to see that ABC Company is driving revenue creation – the company is acquiring more users while also generating higher revenue per user year-over-year.
 John concludes that it may be an attractive company and decides to conduct further analysis.

 There are several reasons why the average revenue per user metric is useful:

 ARPU is commonly compared between similar companies operating in the same industry to assess how well the company is doing in comparison to its peers.

 For example, if one telecommunications company is generating an ARPU of $3 compared to a similar telecommunications company generating an ARPU of $2, there is a high probability that the company generating an ARPU of $3 is more profitable.

 Average revenue per user is useful in financial modeling, as it can make revenue assumptions easier to determine.
 For example, an analyst building a financial model for Facebook Inc. may choose first to determine user growth and then multiply it by a forward ARPU to forecast revenue.

 3. Segmentation analysis

-Users can be segmented based on geographical region or on a different tier of customers.
-In doing so, the metric offers more insight into which customer group is generating more revenue and how to drive further value in low ARPU groups.
+Users can be segmented based on geographical region or on different tiers of customers.
+In doing so, the metric offers insight into which customer group is generating more revenue and how to drive further value in low ARPU groups.